Robot Repair Service

 What does the diagnostic fee actually pay for?

 Freight to our shop and back, plus the bench time to evaluate your robot and OCU.
-We test the systems, identify the root cause, and report what it will take to fix.
+Compact robots (Tier 1) ship through FedEx — you drop them at your nearest FedEx location.
+Mid-size and tactical tiers include freight pickup at your site.
 The fee does not include replacement parts or repair labor unless the fix is minor enough to handle on the spot.

 How do I know which tier to choose?

 Pick the tier that lists your robot model or the closest match.
-GPK-32 and MLT-JR are Tier 1 ($500).
-PTW-42 and MLT-family mid-size robots are Tier 2 ($1,800).
-Bulldog, Bloodhound, and Mastiff are Tier 3 ($4,800).
+GPK-32 and MLT-JR are Tier 1 (compact).
+PTW-42 and MLT-family mid-size robots are Tier 2.
+Bulldog, Bloodhound, and Mastiff are Tier 3 (large tactical).
+The price shown on each tier is the current diagnostic fee.
 If your unit does not fit neatly into a tier, contact us before paying so we can confirm the right freight class.

 Do I need to send the OCU?